drone-wars/drone-wars/README.markdown

 All coordinates are in px.

 The token is **important**.
-It needs to be added the message you build or your body will ignore the message.
+It needs to be added to the message you build or your body will ignore the message.
 Also note that the robots hash includes your robot.
 Be careful not to shoot yourself!

 This data includes information on shells and explosions too.
 You can use these to avoid explosions (which linger and will cause damage if you travel through them).